nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### HHS Guiding Principles
 In order to guide its operating divisions in creating public access plans in accordance with the Holdren Memo, HHS released [Guiding Principles and Common Approach for Enhancing Public Access to the Results of Research Funded by HHS Operating Divisions](https://www.hhs.gov/open/public-access-guiding-principles/index.html).
 There are two, primary components to this guidance: "The first relates to making the publications resulting from our funded research freely available to the public.
 The second relates to making the scientific data publicly available in digital formats."

+### NIH Policy Updates
+NIH completes updates to its [Public Access Policy](https://publicaccess.nih.gov/policy.htm), which ensures teh public has access to all published results of NIH-funded research via [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/).
+Details on submission methods can be found [here](https://publicaccess.nih.gov/submit_process.htm).

+### DOT Library
+As part of the Department of Transportation's public access plan, all authors funded by DOT are required to submit publications not specifically precluded by privacy, confidentiality, or security concerns to the [DOT National Transportation Library (NTL)](https://ntl.bts.gov/ntl) digital repository.

+### NSF Increasing Access to the Results of Research
+NSF's robust public access plan, [Increasing Access to the Results of Research Funded by the National Science Foundation](https://www.nsf.gov/pubs/2015/nsf15052/nsf15052.pdf) and an accompanying [FAQ (last updated in 2018)](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf18041&org=NSF) provide robust guidance for NSF-funded researchers on how to make their data and research accessible.

 ### Public Access Plans
 * National Institute of Standards and Technology [public access plan](https://www.nist.gov/open)
 * National Oceanic and Atmospheric Administration [public access plan](https://repository.library.noaa.gov/view/noaa/10169)